3 March 2023

 The teeth of killer whales grow in layers, layers that can be analysed to reveal the diet of an individual animal, over the course of a specific time frame.
 Material from inside the teeth cavity, known as dentine, can be extracted and stable isotope analysis used to investigate ecological behaviours such as large-scale movements.
-Maeva Terrapon, a student from the University of St Andrews used a travelling fellowship from Journal of Cell Science, to investigate the ecology of killer whales alongside fellow researchers at the Department of Fisheries and Oceans (DFO), Winnipeg, Canada.
+Maeva Terrapon, a student from the University of St Andrews used a Travelling Fellowship from Journal of Experimental Biology, to investigate the ecology of killer whales alongside fellow researchers at the Department of Fisheries and Oceans (DFO), Winnipeg, Canada.

 Maeva arrived at the DFO during November 2022 and met Dr Cory Matthews alongside Shu Ting Zhao.
 The two marine mammal experts taught the travelling PhD student the techniques used to extract dentine for isotopic profiling.
 Isotopic profiles (such as δ18O, δ15N and δ13C) can only be quantified once precise teeth sectioning and drilling methods are conducted; Maeva learnt a great deal about these methods as the DFO research team demonstrated the use of micro drilling techniques.
 Key skills such as teeth sanding, treating, and ageing were applied by Maeva and her fellow researchers during the experience.